esl/MongooseIM/doc/modules/mod_auth_token.md

 </iq>
 ```

-Please note, that *we'll change namespace value* soon to keep it consistent with all the other namespaces
-(the final value is not decided at the time of writing this document).
+To request access and refresh tokens for the first time a client should
+send an IQ stanza - after he has successfully authenticated
+for the first time using some other method.

 ### Token response format

-Requested tokens are being returned by server wrapped in /IQ/ stanza with the following fields:
+Requested tokens are being returned by server wrapped in IQ stanza with the following fields:

 - `from` (bare user JID)
 - `to` (full user JID)